pombredanne/centidb/docs/notes.rst

 Use cases
 +++++++++

-The library is experimental, but eventually it should become a small, highly convenient way to store data for programs with small to medium size datasets.
+The library is experimental, but eventually it should become a small, convenient way to store data for programs with small to medium size datasets.

 Already with the righ storage engine it can offer better guarantees about data